tarsisexistence/routeshub/package/README.md

  });
 ```

-In turn, the **feature** creator is responsible for creating lazy slices which should be connected to parent slice
+In turn, the **feature** creator is responsible for creating lazy units which should be connected to parent unit

 ```typescript
 export const routes: Routes = [